maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2020.rst

 Portrait mode
 -------------

-For a long time, our hildon-desktop completely did not work in so called "Portrait" mode -- where the screen is higher than it is wide.
+For a long time, our hildon-desktop environment completely did not work in so called "Portrait" mode -- where the screen is higher than it is wide.
 This is very common now in smart phones.
 As a result, many devices have "Portait" as the native orientation of this display.
 The Droid 4 and Pinephone are no exception.

-Maemo Leste doesn't work very well yet in Portait mode (although the original Maemo Fremantle does mostly work really well in Portrait mode), but there were some real show stopping bugs, in particular `#214
+Maemo Leste still doesn't work very well yet in Portait mode (although the original Maemo Fremantle does mostly work really well in Portrait mode), but there were some real show stopping bugs, in particular `#214
 <https://github.com/maemo-leste/bugtracker/issues/214>`_, which resulted in the
 entire desktop been drawn offscreen.
 Some bugs still remain, like `#283
 <https://github.com/maemo-leste/bugtracker/issues/283>`_ and these affect the